FAMILIES - SCROLL TO THE BOTTOM OF THE PAGE FOR VIRTUAL LEARNING LINKS.

 To simplify things for our families, TPS follows the decisions of the Monroe County Community School Corporation (except for delays on Wednesdays - see note below).

 On Monday / Tuesday / Thursday / Friday, if MCCSC announces a 2-hour delay, then TPS will also have a 2-hour delay.
-On Wednesday, if MCCSC announces a 2-hour delay, then TPS Leadership will determine whether or not TPS will be in session.
-On Wednesdays only, TPS will both call and email all families by 6:30a to share the decision.
+On Wednesday, if MCCSC announces a 2-hour delay, then TPS will also have a 2-hour delay, and will extend the school day until 3:30p.
+Families who have previously scheduled appointments for their children between 1:30p and 3:30p on these Wednesdays will be permitted to pick up their children early without attedance penalty.
+All other families are asked to be prepared for their children to remain at school through the extended time of 3:30p.
+On Wednesdays and days when only TPS is in session, TPS will both call and email (and text for those who have signed up for this service) all families by 6:30a to share the decision.

 We will post delays and cancellations in the "announcements" section of our homepage and on our Facebook page, whenever possible.
 We will also notify local television and radio stations for broadcast.
 However, you can always check the upper right hand corner of the MCCSC homepage any time, to check for their announcement (however, see above for Wednesday delay information, which may be different than MCCSC).
 Look for their easy-to-read "stop light" system: green means all systems go, yellow means school delay, and red means school cancellation.

-TPS utilizes a Charter Authorizer-approved Distance Learning program whenever there is a school cancellation.
-Distance Learning consists of learning activities for students to do at home, in order to make up missed school work due to weather related incidents.
-TPS provides materials (both electronic and print) for students to be able to stay caught up on curriculum.
-Because of this Distance Learning program, TPS does not schedule any weather make-up days into the annual calendar.
+TPS utilizes a Charter Authorizer-approved Virtual Learning Program whenever there is a school cancellation.
+Virtual Learning consists of learning activities for students to do at home, in order to make up missed school work due to weather related incidents.
+TPS provides materials (electronic and print for those in need) for students to be able to stay caught up on curriculum.
+Because of this Virtual Learning Program, TPS does not schedule any weather make-up days into the annual calendar.